dhayalramk/Learn/pages/A ___ TryExponent ___ System Design Interview Guide%3A FAANG and Startups.md

 			- TLS (Transport Layer Security): Encrypts data to secure communication, initiated through a TLS handshake process involving cipher suites and digital certificates.
 			- WebSocket: Supports real-time data transfer between client and servers without the need for repeated requests, ideal for applications requiring continuous data flow.
 	- APIs
 		- APIs (Application Programming Interface) facilitates communication between the different system by defining how they can use each other's resources.
-They operate as a contract, specifying the request and response forma id:: 680e6250-d32a-4eac-97e9-fa007e46bc6e
+They operate as a contract, specifying the request and response format between systems.
+Web APIs, a common type, utilize HTTP for data tranmission. id:: 680e6250-d32a-4eac-97e9-fa007e46bc6e
-	-
+		- APIs communication through formats like JSON or XML -